Farming for Wholesale

-Farming for Wholesale helps farmers participate in, or scale up for, wholesale markets through ongoing farm business planning assistance combined with day-long workshops.
+Farming for Wholesale helps farmers participate in, or scale up for, wholesale markets.
+We combine ongoing farm business planning assistance with day-long workshops and grant opportunities.

 Choose from one of two “tracks”, depending on your experience level and farm business goals: